nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Manifest

-In the `<manifest>` all publication resources are declared.
-Each resource is declared using the `<item>` element with required attributes `id`, `href` and `media-type`.
-Some items must also have a `properties` attribute.
+In [^manifest^] all publication resources are declared.
+Each resource is declared using the [^item^] element with required attributes [`id`](https://www.w3.org/TR/epub-33/#attrdef-id), [`href`](https://www.w3.org/TR/epub-33/#attrdef-href) and [`media-type`](https://www.w3.org/TR/epub-33/#attrdef-media-type).
+Some items must also have a [`properties`](https://www.w3.org/TR/epub-33/#attrdef-properties) attribute.

-The `id` is a unique identifier used to address a particular publication resource.
+The `id` attribute is a unique identifier used to address a particular publication resource.
 The only formal requirement here is its uniqueness, but the Ordering Agency will require certain naming conventions to be applied.

-The `href` is simply a path to the publication resource.
+The `href` attribute is simply a path to the publication resource.
 The path will be relative to where the package document is located.

 The `media-type` attribute specifies what type of resource it is and what format.
 Here are some of the more common examples: